Cameron Jones

-Cameron Scott Jones (born May 4, 1989) is an American professional basketball player for Karhu Basket of the Korisliiga.
+Cameron Scott Jones (born May 4, 1989) is an American former professional basketball player who lastly for Karhu Basket of the Korisliiga.
 He played college basketball for Northern Arizona University.

 High school career

 Jones attended Los Alamitos High School in Los Alamitos, California.
-He helped Los Alamitos to a 29-5 record in 2006–07 and led his team to the CIF Southern California Regional Division I first round.
+He helped Los Alamitos to a 29–5 record in 2006–07 and led his team to the CIF Southern California Regional Division I first round.
 He averaged a team-best 18.1 points per game and 3.6 rebounds, shooting 54 percent from the field and 81 percent from the line.
 He was also named to the 2007 All-CIF first team and the Sunset League Most Valuable Player.

 College career

 In his freshman season at Northern Arizona, Jones had a minor role and limited minutes.
 In 31 games (one start), he averaged 3.9 points, 1.6 rebounds and 2.1 assists per game.

 In his sophomore season, he had a breakout season, going on to be named to the 2009 All-Big Sky second team and received the Joe Rolle Most Valuable Player Award at the team's end of season banquet.
 In 27 games (23 starts), he averaged 12.7 points, 2.6 rebounds, 2.8 assists and 1.2 steals per game.

 In his junior season, he again increased his play and production going on to be named to the 2010 All-Big Sky first team and again received the Joe Rolle Most Valuable Player Award at the team's end of season banquet.
 He was also named to the West Coast Classic All-Tournament team.
 In 28 games (all starts), he averaged 19.3 points, 4.6 rebounds, 2.8 assists and 1.3 steals in 35.2 minutes per game.

 In his senior season, he scored 640 points on the season, breaking the school record set by Kyle Landry in 2007–08 of 561.
 He became the first player in school history to score 500 or more points twice and fourth overall to reach 500 points in a season, and set single season marks for fields goals (623), field goal attempts (1,296), minutes played (1,045).
 He was named to his second All-Big Sky first team and to the 2011 Big Sky All-Tournament team.
 In 32 games (all starts), he averaged 20.1 points, 4.6 rebounds and 3.2 assists in 33.7 minutes per game.